Combining Example-Based and Rule-Based Program Transformations to Resolve Build Conflicts: Experiment

 Particularly, \toolba suggests nothing when no example exists or no exemplar edit is located in branches.
 For example, Listing~\ref{lst:example1} shows a conflict from {swagger-core}~\cite{swagger-core}.
 The conflict is of type C15---\emph{Method: rename def vs.~add use}, where $r$ renames method \emph{setRef(...)} and $l$ adds an invocation to that method.
 Although an intuitive resolution is to update the newly added method call, no edit example in $r$ demonstrates such change.
 On the other hand, we applied GumTree to compare different versions of source code, and derive AST edit scripts to represent code changes.
 As GumTree cannot detect any changes to \codefont{PackageDeclaration} or \codefont{ImportDeclaration}, \toolba cannot extract such edits to suggest related resolutions.

-\toolbb is applicable to many cases where (1) \toolba does not work and (2) the needed resolutions are simple or conventional, such as the case in Listing~\ref{lst:example1}.
-However, for unconventional conflicts (see C17--C23 in Table~\ref{tab:distributioneval}) that involve entity deletion, parameter addition/deletion, or type change, \toolbb generates nothing because there is no typical, generally accepted way to handle them.
+\toolbb is applicable to many cases where (1) \toolba does not work and (2) the needed resolutions are conventional, such as the case in Listing~\ref{lst:example1}.
+However, for conflicts which have no conventional resolution method recommended by literature (see C17--C23 in Table~\ref{tab:distributioneval}), \toolbb generates nothing because there is no typical, generally accepted way to handle them.
 For example, Listing~\ref{example2} shows a conflict from Jedis~\cite{jedis}.
 This conflict is of C20--\emph{Field: remove def vs.~add use}, where $l$ removes field \codefont{timeout} and $r$ introduces a new reference to \codefont{timeout}.
 Such a conflict may get resolved by adding back the field \emph{def}, replacing the added \emph{use} with something else, or simply removing that \emph{use}; nevertheless, there is no standard solution or typical resolution pattern followed by developers or documented in literature.
 Therefore, \toolbb did not handle it, while \toolba resolved it in a project-specific way by referring to edit examples.
 It removed field \emph{use} as below:

 \codefont{return new JedisClusterCommand<Set<String>>(connectionHandler, maxRedirections) \{...\}}

 Among the 21 conflict categories in our dataset, \toolb resolved conflicts of 19 categories.
 It did not resolve any conflict of C19 and C22, as (1) \toolba did not find any exemplar edit, and (2) there is no well-accepted resolution pattern for \toolb to implement.